mysociety/fixmystreet/training/admins.md

 * an _administrator_ normally logs into the back-end

-Depending on the set up (and if you're hosting the site yourself) these might even be on _different domains_.

 We encourage you to run the admin over an encrypted connection (that is, over `https`).